theodoremoreland/techjobs-oo/README.md

 ### Overview
 The essence of the abstracting logic into classes can be seen in the image below.
 The root of each job field (e.g. employer, location, etc) is coded into an abstract class.
 Each field then extends the blueprint of that class as to avoid unnecessarily repeating code.
 Each job becomes its own object that contains many job fields.
+Both JobField and Job classes having their own unit testing suite.

 <img src="presentation/0.PNG" width="900">